Service Agreement for Online Banking & Bill Payment

 In order to access, view, and retain electronic Disclosures, you must have:

 - a personal computer, operating system and telecommunications connections to the Internet capable of receiving, accessing, displaying and either printing or storing Disclosures you receive from us electronically via a .pdf file*, a plain text formatted email or by access to our Web site using one of the browsers specified below;

-- an internet browser that meet our minimum requirements; and
+- an internet browser that meets our minimum requirements (Browsers Supported for Online Banking);

 - an email account with an Internet service provider and the appropriate software.